-When looking at U.S. National Parks, Yosemite National Park is in the top 20 when it comes to sheer size, and top 10 for annual visitors.
+When looking at U.S. National Parks, Yosemite National Park California is in the top 20 when it comes to sheer size, and top 10 for annual visitors.
 So it’s probably no surprise that there is A LOT that you can do in one of the most popular National Parks in the U.S. So much so, that unless you plan on spending a month there, you’ll likely have to pick and choose your activities.
 We’d like to help simplify the list, and make it easier for you to determine what you might want to do.
-So here’s your guide to everything Yosemite National Park!
+So here’s your guide to everything Yosemite National Park in California!

 WHERE IS YOSEMITE NATIONAL PARK LOCATED?